 The seventh element of hope is that our exercise of hope always impacts others whom we love and care about.
-Here is the ultimate payoff in human terms of hope and its result.
+Here is the ultimate payoff of hope in human terms.
 We get to influence for good those we love.
 Hope is contagious.
 When we exercise hope, others catch that spirit.
 When we demonstrate the effects of hope, others take hope and are encouraged.
 Hope is a "trip" and it is a trip which we never take alone.
 In health concerns, when we experience the results of hope, others' health will be improved, also.